Philogy/philogy.github.io/_drafts/selector-switches.md

 ```
 {: file="Binary Tree Switch.huff"}

-Unlike the Diagram you'll notice that I didn't create split branches all the way down, but instead
+Unlike the diagram you'll notice that I didn't create split branches all the way down, but instead
 put small linear switches at the end once only 2-3 functions were left in the split.
 This is because
 a split branch can only cut the range of selectors in half but cannot confirm whether the selector
 matches exactly, you need a directly comparing "if-else" branch at the end of your tree.
 If you